 One of the top features of this model is its widely distributed padding across the forehead to the temple and along the top of the skull.
-One note here is the KOMPACT'O Urban comes with the visor while the straight KOMPACT'O does not.
-Urban cyclists tend to prefer visors for some unknown reason (revisited in Style below).
-This is notable because the Urban's padding is on the visor, so if you ditch the visor, you ditch padding, so be sure to grab the model you prefer.
+One note here is that the Kompact'o Urban comes with a built-in the visor while the regular Kompact'o version does not.
+This is notable because the Urban's padding is connected to the visor, so if you ditch the visor, you ditch the padding, so be sure to grab the model you prefer.
 If you screw up and get the wrong one, don't worry, Catlike sells replacement padding without the visor.

-Another aspect we're super appreciative of is the bug net covering the front lower vents.
+Another aspect we appreciate is the bug net covering the front lower vents.
 They sell additional netting with wider coverage, but it wouldn't be a crime if it just came stock.
-We'd also prefer that it had a finer gauge because gnats are still a menace, but at least bees, beetles, and the other larger chitinous creeps stay out of your hair (or whatever's there).
+We'd also prefer that it had a finer gauge because gnats are still a menace, but at least bees, beetles, and flys stay out of your hair (or whatever's up there).
 We'd also be remiss if we didn't mention the easily adjusted retention system that locks in the fit and makes this a very comfortable helmet.

-As great as this feels, there are a few other helmets that pull of even more comfort.
+As great as this helmet feels, there are a few other models that pull off even more comfort.
 The Editors' Choice Giro Synthe MIPS is a more traditional offering with judicious application of padding, but a well-designed retention system that hugs the head and secures the liner and shell while maintaining a nice float.
-If you want more padding and are in the market for a premium aero helmet, you might enjoy the Top Pick for Aero Kask Infinity.
+If you want more padding and are in the market for a premium aero helmet, you might also enjoy our Top Pick for Aero Helmets, the Kask Infinity.

-Understandably, such features place this brain bucket at the top of the list, illustrating yet another reason this road helmet picks up the Best Buy award.
-It sits alongside the other helmets that offer the most personalizable fits.
-We preferred the fixed Y-straps and adjustable chinstrap of the Kask Infinity, but it does better than the Infinity in overall adjustment options.
-If you are interested in going premium and have a need for an aero helmet, take a look at the Kask.
-If you're in the market for a mid-range helmet with great adjustability, we think you might appreciate the Bell Gage MIPS.
+Understandably, such features place this model near the top of the list, sitting alongside other helmets that offer the most personalizable fits.
+We preferred the fixed Y-straps and adjustable chinstrap of the Kask Infinity, but The Komopact'o does better than the Infinity in overall adjustment options.
+If you are interested in going premium and need an aero helmet, take a look at the Kask.

-Reminiscent of porcelain cholla wood, this is one of the most aesthetically pleasing helmets in the group, especially for those with biophilia.
-Now, keep in mind that there are two versions: the road version and the urban version.
-The difference is that the urban version has reflective paint and decals and a visor while the road version does not and there are stylistic implications.
-Most roadies would likely contend that the visor reduces one's visual appeal and perceived prowess, but there are some folks that swear visors look Euro, pro, and cool.
-We should also be clear here, we mean it has the bill of a cycling cap, not dorko a fred visor (acceptable only on cyclocross and mountain bikes).
-The urban version comes in three stock colors and the road comes in five.
-For a fee, however, they offer a customization option that allows you to pick from the full ROYGBIV spectrum to paint about seven parts of the helmet and even add text and logos.
+To certain riders looking for a bit of unique character, this could be one of the most aesthetically pleasing helmets in the group.
+Keep in mind that there are two versions: the road version and the urban version.
+The difference is that the urban version has reflective paint and decals and a visor while the road version does not.
+Many roadies would likely contend that the visor reduces one's visual appeal and perceived prowess, but some folks swear visors look Euro, pro, and cool.
+The urban version comes in three stock colors, and the road comes in five.
+For a fee, however, they offer a customization option that allows you to pick from the full-color spectrum to paint about seven parts of the helmet and even add text and logos.

-The only helmet that outperforms these is the Specialized Airnet MIPS, which only uses 22 vents, but uniquely places them horizontally along the lower front rim, sides, and lower rear to draw air in and pull air out.
-If ventilation is a top priority, we encourage you to give this one a serious look, but we think the KOMPACT'O is still one of the best helmets out there, especially for its price, making it a solid buy and the reason it wins our Best Buy award.
+One helmet that noticeably outperforms both of these is the Specialized Airnet, which only uses 22 vents, but uniquely places them horizontally along the lower front rim, sides, and lower rear to draw air in and pull air out.
+If ventilation is a top priority, we encourage you to give this one a serious look, but the Kompact'o still provides solid performance for its price.

-The KOMPACT'O's late Gothic Catalonian design absolutely adds a thick layer of allure to it, but it outperforms across many of our measures.
-In fact, the only area that it didn't really dominate was weight, but chances are you can do more to improve weight by cutting out one beer a month (say it ain't so!).
-That said, the Urban version explicitly encourages riding to cafes and bars, so weight probably isn't much of a deal breaker here.
-But out on the road doing hard rides in the heat, it was an absolute godsend, especially on long, slow, grinding climbs in the sun.
-It's perhaps not kosher to do this, but it was also nice to have a helmet that could quickly loosen on the climbs and reach back to tighten back up for switchback descents.
-Taken together with its affordability, the final piece that helped it snag the Best Buy award was its comfort.
-It uses just enough padding distributed across the top and front of the head, cradled in its MPS EVO retention system to deliver top comfort.
-We think most riders will be very pleased with the KOMPACT'O, even if they don't have a flair for the whimsical.
+The Kompact'o has a unique design that absolutely adds a thick layer of allure, and it also performs admirably across many of our measures.
+The only area where it really fell short was in our weight metric, but chances are you can do more to drop your riding weight by cutting out one beer a month (say it ain't so!).
+That said, the Urban version seems to encourage riding to cafes and bars, so weight probably isn't much of a deal-breaker here.
+Out on the roads doing hard rides in the heat, the ventilation was a godsend, especially on long, slow, grinding climbs in the sun.
+It also uses just enough padding distributed across the top and front of the head, cradled in its MPS EVO retention system to deliver top comfort.
+We think most riders will be very pleased with the Kompact'o, even if they don't have a flair for its whimsical style.